openclarity/apiclarity/plugins/taper/README.md

 ```shell
 helm upgrade --values values.yaml --create-namespace apiclarity apiclarity/apiclarity -n apiclarity --install
 ```
-* An APIClarity Tap DaemonSet will we deployed to your cluster and will tap the provided namesapces.
+* An APIClarity Tap DaemonSet will we deployed to your cluster and will tap the provided namespaces.